dennyverduchi/dennyverduchi.github.io/pages/blog/earn-oscp/3-improve-programming-skills.md

 This is true for web applications that we can access through browsers, as well as for local software we use daily.
 Personally, I find this site very interesting to get a clear sense of scale for what we're talking about:

-<a href="https://informationisbeautiful.net/visualizations/million-lines-of-code/" style="font-size: 18px">Codebases - Millions of lines of code</a>
+<a href="https://informationisbeautiful.net/visualizations/million-lines-of-code/" target="_blank">Codebases - Millions of lines of code</a>

 ![2552_Lines_of_code_Dec18_FB.png](/assets/images/earn-oscp/cap3/2552_Lines_of_code_Dec18_FB.png)